andrewshowers/BeatBlendr/README.md

 <a href="https://github.com/andrewshowers/BeatBlendr/actions"><img src="https://github.com/andrewshowers/BeatBlendr/workflows/test-my-app/badge.svg" alt="Build Status"></a>
 # MusicApp
-An app to give users personalized music recommendations
+An app to give users personalized music recommendations.

 ### Made by:
 ---
-#### Brendan Lewis
+#### Brendan Lewis - CIS 350 03
-#### Andrew Showers
+#### Andrew Showers - CIS 350 03
 ---
 ## 1 Abstract
-Welcome to the Music Recommendation App, a mobile client-server application designed to provide users with personalized song recommendations based on their input.
-This project utilizes the MERN stack for the backend and Flutter for the user interface.
-Many people are stuck listening to the same music for months to years at a time wishing that they could find something new that fits their style.
-This application aims to address this issue by providing simple recomendations to the user.
+BeatBlendr is a mobile application that provides personalized music recommendations to the client.
+At its core, BeatBlendr offers a unique approach to music exploration, allowing the user to find their new favorite song with the click of a button.
+This application allows for a new type of genre-based recommendations, where the user may select their preferred genre, and BeatBlendr responds with a random track from its large song library.
+The applications song library is dynamic and allows for users to input a song of their choice.
+This created a diverse collection of music tailored to the communities interests.
+Key features of BeatBlendr include its user-friendly interface, ensuring easy navigation between pages and an enjoyable user experience.
+The apps personalized recommendation system is designed to give the client a randomized song based on their genre selection.
+BeatBlendr is targeted towards a broad audience, becoming the perfect companion for someone looking to expand their musical horizons.
+Whether you are an avid music enthusiast, or simply looking for a song to fit your mood, BeatBlendr offers a new exciting way to discover music personalized to you.

 ## 2 Introduction
 The goal of this app is to help users discover music that they enjoy in a fast, easy to use form.
-Users will quickly input information such as: music platforms used, favorite genres, and favorite artists before getting a personalized feed of music that they might enjoy.
+Users will select their favorite genre, and recieve a personalized feed of music that they might enjoy.
+The user may also add to the extensive song library and view all of its contents if they wish.

 ## 3 Architectural Design
-The app will be a Client-Server Application where the app will send a request with their song/artist of choice to the server and recieve the song recomendations back.
+The app will be a Client-Server Application where the app will send a request with their genre of choice to the server and recieve the song recomendations back.
 The server will uses the database to search for known songs.

  ### 3.1 Use Case Diagram
 <p align="center">